 When accident victims work with our firm, we’re able to help ensure they receive the medical attention they need, and we’re usually able to make that happen on the day they visit our firm with no money out of pocket that day.
 Moreover, we are able to leverage your medical records to help build a strong case on your behalf.

-The Steps You Take After an Auto Accident
+The Steps You Take After An Auto Accident in Wilmington, North Carolina

 What Should I Do Immediately After An Auto Accident?